dogweather/forkful/content/en/kotlin/testing-and-debugging/printing-debug-output.md

   \ a peek at what's going on inside their code in real-time.
 It's crucial for tracking\u2026"
 lastmod: '2024-03-13T22:45:00.051037-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is basically the programmer's way of sneaking a peek\
-  \ at what's going on inside their code in real-time.
-It's crucial for tracking\u2026"
+summary: Printing debug output is basically the programmer's way of sneaking a peek at what's going on inside their code in real-time.
 title: Printing debug output
 weight: 33
 ---